Nama sees preferred Ringsend Glass Bottle site bidder by end July

 Nama’s remit to increase housing supply in a dysfunctional market has seen it and its borrowers deliver 17,380 new homes since 2014.
 Photograph: Cyril Byrne

-Nama chief executive Brendan McDonagh said he expects by the end of this month to be able to recommend a preferred bidder to develop the former Irish Glass Bottle site in Ringsend in Dublin 4,
+Nama chief executive Brendan McDonagh said he expects to be able to recommend a preferred bidder to develop the former Irish Glass Bottle site in Ringsend in Dublin 4 by the end of this month.

 “We got four submissions on the 20th of April.
 We are working through those,” Mr McDonagh told reporters at a briefing on Nama’s 2019 annual report, without naming the parties involved.
 “We hope to get this to the board sometime in late July.”